 Rex Larsen currently serves as Vice President for the Utah Farm Bureau Federation.
 Rex and his wife, Sherrie, live in Spanish Fork and have a beef cattle ranch, and also grow alfalfa, barley and corn for cattle feed.
 Rex markets Certified Seed Barley to growers throughout Utah and raises Certified Weed Free Alfalfa and stock show steers for sell as well.
 Rex attended his first county Farm Bureau meeting in 1977 and was elected as the president of the Benjamin/Leland local Farm Bureau.
 He has served on Utah County's board and has served as both vice president and president, and most recently served as District 4 Director for the Utah Farm Bureau Federation.
 Rex is active in civic and church responsibilities.
 He earned the Silver Beaver Award for Scouting leadership.
 Rex and Sherrie are the parents of 4 children and 13 grandchildren.

-John Y. Ferry is serving as District 1 on the board of directors.
+435-770-7886Rob Smith was recently elected to serve as District 1 on the board of directors.
+More information coming soon.

 Wayment lives in Warren, Utah and represents District 2 on the board of directors.

 From a young age Jim has had a love for agriculture and especially raising and working with cattle.
 He is the third generation to work on the family ranch working side-by-side with his grandfather Nephi, and later partnering with his father Edward.
 They started their operation by raising crops and feeding a few head of livestock.

 Today, Jim has transitioned into his own successful operation, partnering with his oldest son, Cody.
 They raise about 250 mother cows, custom feed for local ranchers and farm 600 acres of alfalfa hay, grain and corn silage.